nfcpy/ndeftool/docs/ndeftool.rst

 <stdout> the result is a sequence of three individual NDEF messages of one
 record each.
 This would not be a proper NDEF message file.

-.. command-output:: ndeftool text ONE save - text TWO save - text THREE save - | hexdump -C
+.. command-output:: ndeftool text ONE save - text TWO save - text THREE save - | xxd -g 1
    :shell:

 The :ref:`load` command reads records from disk or <stdin> for path name `-`.